Cyber Security, its training and shortage of cyber security professionals has resulted in the following reports:

 These are alarming reports, reflect that the cyber criminal gets stronger, no longer the impoverished ‘script kiddie’.
 Cyber criminals have technical prowess, with positive intelligence, albeit at a cost to the inquisitive enquirer.
 Ultimately there’s now a growing void!

 Delving into the provision of cyber security training, I’ve reviewed what I consider five large providers and five other providers.
 However, given the extent of the Internet and geographical disposition, there will be a multitude of other training providers.

-The screen shot on left depicts the relevance and diversity of the persistent threats, which reinforces the demand for cyber security training.
-View IP Viking for the live map.
+The screen shot on the top depicts the relevance and diversity of the persistent threats, which reinforces the demand for cyber security training.
+View FireEye for the live map.
 It’s worthy to note the timing, ferocity, attack targets/types and point of origin.
 The frequency is hard to comprehend, but this is here and now.
 The wealth of data this provides indicates the intensity of the threat, which is a continuum.

 Into the first 5 …

 In ISACA there is a new platform to address Cyber Security, referred to as ‘Cybersecurity Nexus’.
 There are 4 areas that can be studied: